 Network inter-operability (e.g. across different gNB vendors)

-[Answer 4-3] This is more RAN3 matter than RAN2.
+[Answer 4-3] This is more of RAN3 matter than RAN2.

 Question 5: In regard of CA issues, RAN1 is discussing whether the operation is supported only for intra-band CA scenario (i.e. UE is configured to operate with serving and non-serving cells that belong to the same frequency band) or for both intra-band CA and inter-band CA scenarios.
 Note that one common TCI state ID associated with a non-serving cell, if supported, may be optionally applied for CCs in a band.